MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/forest-recovery-guide/ad-forest-recovery-backing-up-system-state.md

 ms.custom: 9238cb27-0020-42f7-90d6-fcebf7e3c0bc, inhenkel
 ---

-# Active Directory Forest Recovery - Backing up the System State data
+# Active Directory Forest Recovery - Back up the System State data

 >Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 and 2012 R2, Windows Server 2008 and 2008 R2

 Use the following procedure to perform a system state backup on a DC by using Windows Server Backup or wbadmin.exe.

-## To perform a system state backup using Windows Server Backup
+## Perform a system state backup using Windows Server Backup

 1. Open **Server Manager**, select **Tools**, and then select **Windows Server Backup**.
    - In Windows Server 2008 R2 and Windows Server 2008, select **Start**, point to **Administrative Tools**, and then select **Windows Server Backup**.